ajosedev/home/content/til/soft-hyphens/index.md

 <!-- end -->

-There's a CSS property called `hyphens` which can help the browser break words across multiple lines and insert hyphens as necessary.
-However you can also suggest 'line break opportunities' to the browser using 'soft hyphens'.
+The `hyphens` CSS property can help the browser break words across multiple lines and insert hyphens as it deems fit.
+However, it's possible to suggest 'line break opportunities' to the browser using 'soft hyphens'.
 In HTML, these are written as `&shy;`.

 The `&shy;` character is not rendered visibly.